tpitale/tpitale.github.io/_posts/2015-02-06-choosing-the-path.md

 What insights might be useful to have now, or after your solution is added?
 What logging, stats, or other instrumentation should be put in place?

-These are just some of the things I try to mull over in my head when weighing different paths to a solution.
-Most importantly, have a discussion.
+These are just some of the things I try to mull over in my head, or with folks on my team, when weighing different paths to a solution.
 Foster a culture where the choice of solutions is easy for anyone in the team to discuss.